 We will work with local schools and the community to minimise disruption to students and their families, and to ensure that transport and school bus services are configured so that students can get to school.

 For further information download the transition brochure here.
 (Word) (PDF)

 The leadership team was chosen because they are passionate advocates for education in Shepparton.
 The team includes many familiar faces whose local knowledge and expertise will ensure students are empowered to learn and achieve.

 The leadership team will be led by Executive Principal Genevieve Simson, who previously taught at Mooroopna Secondary College and McGuire College.
 Most recently, she spent nine years as principal of Victoria University Secondary College, which itself was created by a merger of three schools.

-Free travel assistance has been announced for students attending the Greater Shepparton College (interim name) until it opens on a single campus.
+Free travel assistance has been announced for students attending the Greater Shepparton Secondary College until it opens on a single campus.

 You can read more about frequently asked questions in this document.